American Express® Gold Card review

 $120 dining credit

-The up to $120 annually in dining credits is a unique perk perfect for foodies.
+The up to $120 annually in dining credits (enrollment required) is a unique perk perfect for foodies.
 Each month, you can earn up to $10 in statement credits on eligible Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and eligible Shake Shack purchases.

 $100 hotel credit with The Hotel Collection